pengowray/cow-detector/README.md

 ![image](https://github.com/pengowray/cow-detector/assets/800133/ffd06b97-fce2-4277-8189-ed80bf94f671)

 # cow-detector
-Finds cow openings in chess.com tournaments and gives stats on usage.
+Finds cow openings in PGNs and gives stats on usage.

 Runs successfully as a quick script to get some stats and as a proof of concept.
-To be generally useful would need to be made more robust and generalized.
-Issues include: tournament id is hardcoded; JSON and PGN parsing works with chess.com data but is not very robust; cannot easily be changed to detect other openings; cannot search usage by player; fixed, inflexible output; does not cache API calls; does not make use of existing libraries for API calls.
+PGN parser isn't bad now but issues include: no CLI or UI to choose file or url; tournament/player id/url is hardcoded; fixed, inflexible output; does not cache API calls; does not make use of existing libraries for API calls; chess.com's API only gives data for last round of a tournament.